Burntt/FinRL_Crypto/README.md

 - ```train``` Holds all utility functions for DRL training
 - ```train_results``` After running either ```1_optimize_cpcv.py``` /  ```1_optimize_kcv.py``` / ```1_optimize_wf.py``` will have a folder with your trained DRL agents

-After that, the order of running and producing similar results to in the paper are simple done by following the numbered Python files in the order indicated by the number before the file:
+Then, running and producing similar results to that in the paper are simple, following the numbered Python files as indicated by the number of the filename:

 - ```0_dl_trainval_data.py```  Downloads the train and validation data according to ```config_main.py```
 - ```0_dl_trade_data.py``` Downloads the trade data according to ```config_main.py```